Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 BSpline curves, trimmed curves and offset curves.

 <i> Geom2d </i> objects are organized according to an inheritance structure over several levels.

-Thus, an ellipse (specific class <i> Geom2d_Ellipse</i>) is also a conical curve and inherits from the abstract class <i> Geom2d_Conic</i>, while a Bezier curve (concrete class <i> Geom2d_BezierCurve</i>) is also a bounded curve and inherits from the abstract class <i> Geom2d_BoundedCurve</i>;
-both these examples are also curves (abstract class <i>Geom2d_Curve</i>).
+Thus, an ellipse (specific class <i> Geom2d_Ellipse</i>) is also a conical curve and inherits from the abstract class <i> Geom2d_Conic</i>, while a Bezier curve (concrete class <i> Geom2d_BezierCurve</i>) is also a bounded curve and inherits from the abstract class <i> Geom2d_BoundedCurve</i>; both these examples are also curves (abstract class <i>Geom2d_Curve</i>).
 Curves, points and vectors inherit from the abstract class <i> Geom2d_Geometry,</i> which describes the properties common to any geometric object from the <i>Geom2d</i> package.

-This inheritance structure is open and it is possible to describe new objects which inherit from those provided in the <i>Geom2d</i> package, provided that they respect the behavior of the classes from which they are to inherit.
+This inheritance structure is open and it is possible to describe new objects, which inherit from those provided in the <i>Geom2d</i> package, provided that they respect the behavior of the classes from which they are to inherit.

 Finally, <i> Geom2d</i> objects can be shared within more complex data structures.
 This is why they are used within topological data structures, for example.

-<i> Geom2d </i>package uses the services of the <i> gp</i> package to:
+<i>Geom2d</i>package uses the services of the <i> gp</i> package to:
   * implement elementary algebraic calculus and basic analytic geometry,
   * describe geometric transformations which can be applied to <i> Geom2d</i> objects,
   * describe the elementary data structures of <i>Geom2d</i> objects.